ElixirStudyGroup/assemble_the_minions/README.md

 `mix deps.get` - Get our dependencies
 `mix test.watch` - Run tests on save

+Play around with the code `iex -S mix`

+(I've defined a couple of minions for you, Stuart and Dave.
+They will be started whenever the application is started.
+Use `:observer.start` to take a look at the supervision tree and try killing them!!)

 ## How?

 Fork this project and get cracking.
 I've provided the basics of a mix project for you and the very first test.